Lord Mayor of Cork

-The Lord Mayor of Cork (Ard-Mhéara Chathair Chorcaí) is the honorific title of the Chairperson (Cathaoirleach) of Cork City Council which is the local government body for the city of Cork in Ireland.
-The office holder is elected annually by the members of the Council.
-As of mid-2025, the incumbent is Fergal Dennehy.
+The Lord Mayor of Cork (Ardmhéara Chathair Chorcaí) is the honorific title of the Chairperson (Cathaoirleach) of Cork City Council which is the local government body for the city of Cork in Ireland.
+The office holder is elected annually by the members of the council.
+The incumbent is Damian Boylan.

 History

 In 1199, there is a record of the appointment of a Provost of Cork, as chief magistrate of the city.
 From 1273, under Edward I there were Mayors of Cork, the first record of the office (as Mayor of Cork) is in a charter granted to the city by Edward II in 1318.
 The title was changed to Lord Mayor in a charter issued by Queen Victoria on 9 July 1900.

 In a ceremony known as Throwing the Dart, the Lord Mayor throws a dart into Cork Harbour at its boundaries, to symbolise the city's control over the port.
 This tradition was first recorded in 1759, although it is probably older.